varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 Dynamic Backends
 ================

-If you want to speak HTTP/1 over TCP, but for some reason VCL does not fit the bill, you can instead reuse the whole backend facility.
-It allows you for instance to add and remove backends on-demand without the need to reload your VCL.
+If you want to speak HTTP/1 over TCP or UDS, but for some reason VCL does not fit the bill, you can instead reuse the whole backend facility.
+It allows you for instance to add and remove backends on-demand without the need to reload your
+VCL.
 You can then leverage your provisioning system.

 Consider the following snippet::